ndevika10/Ecommerce-Frontend/README.md

 Cart and order management

-Update the API base URL in the configuration (if applicable).
+Note: Update the API base URL in the configuration (if applicable).

 🧪 Testing